AuditoryVO/INT/README.md

 2 - Install all the dependencies included in the requirements.txt file

-3 - To generating the stellar score follow the steps detailed iin the notebook.
+3 - Follow the steps detailed in the notebook to generate the stellar score.

 Note: The system generates a midi file with the final score.
 Additionally, it uses four MIDI ports to communicate in "real time" with any DAW installed in the computer, providing a live reproduction of the piece and the image of the spectra (via OSC).
 The Graphical_Display.csd file allows the visualization using Cabbage Audio software.